SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 Best daytrips from Rhodes to nearby islands?
-The most obvious one and most-touted one is to Symi – it is the closest.
+The most obvious one I’d recommend and most-touted is to Symi – it is the closest.
 Organised trips typically take you first to the Panormitis monastery on the southern tip then after an hour or take you on to the main harbour town of Symi itself.
 Visitors typically amble around the port – maybe take the steep climb to Ano Symi (remember the postman does this every day!) have lunch and take the excursion craft back to Rhodes.
 Since you are adventurous types, you could take the earliest connecting regular ferry to Symi Port, hire a motor bike and head on up the winding road over the top of the mountain and visit Panormitis (19kms) yourselves.

 It’s a spectacular ride though you will need to be careful on the curves winding down to Panormitis bay.
 Take a ride to the little village of Emporeios (4 kms) enjoying the dry and stark coastline and on your way back stop off at little Nos beach (with cafeteria/taverna) just before you hit the first houses of Symi.